Catherine Bonifas: Legacy

 The will and testament of Catherine Bonifas was unsealed and publicized on May 29, 1948, with the surprise of the event garnering enough attention to make the front page of the local newspaper that day.
-As the will was read aloud in probate court it was revealed that Catherine Bonifas had left $2.45 million, equivalent to $30 million in 2022, to various projects in the Escanaba area and beyond.
-In the article that announced her bequests, Catherine was described as having "lived quietly and without ostentation."
-Future publications echoed the same sentiment in further detail, saying "She did her own housework, baking, shopping and darning, and didn't feel the need to hire a maid until well into her 80s."
+It was revealed that Catherine Bonifas had left $2.45 million, equivalent to $30 million in 2022, to various projects in the Escanaba area and beyond.
 An article published in The Daily Press at the time of Catherine's death said the following about the Bonifas' legacy:

 Donations

-Catherine Bonifas was heavily invested in advancing her community's cultural, religious, and educational offerings in both her life and her death.
+Catherine Bonifas was heavily invested in advancing her community's cultural, religious, and educational offerings both in her life and after her death.
 Numerous monuments and buildings have been dedicated in her and her husband's honor.

 Religious

-Catherine Bonifas voiced what she viewed as the need for a new, centrally located Catholic high school in Escanaba by leaving $600,000 of her fortune to the Roman Catholic Diocese of Marquette to construct such a facility.
-The diocese announced its plans to build a new $1.1 million Catholic high school several years later in the early 1950s, easily raising the second half of the necessary funds after notifying parishioners of Catherine's donation.
+She voiced what she viewed as the need for a new, centrally located Catholic high school in Escanaba by leaving $600,000 of her fortune to the Diocese of Marquette to construct such a facility.
+The diocese announced its plans to build a new $1.1 million Catholic high school several years later in the early 1950s, easily raising the second half of the necessary funds after notifying parishioners of her donation.
 Holy Name Catholic High School was opened in the fall of 1954, with the first year's total enrollment exceeding 400 students.

-Catherine bequeathed an additional $100,000 to the diocese, designated for the creation of a Catholic retirement home.
+Bonifas bequeathed an additional $100,000 to the diocese, designated for the creation of a Catholic retirement home.
 The Bishop Noa Home for Senior Citizens opened its doors under the supervision of the Sisters of Saint Paul of Chartres in 1963 and remains in operation today.
 The facility now primarily serves as a physical rehabilitation center and nursing home that offers daily religious services for residents.
-In addition to monetary gifts, Catherine donated the entire Bonifas home to the Diocese of Marquette.
+In addition to monetary gifts, she donated the Bonifas home to the diocese.
 The residence on Lakeshore Drive in Escanaba was to be used as "a headquarters for priests engaged in home mission work in the Upper Peninsula."

-The following is a list of religious recipients of Catherine Bonifas' generosity, located in the Escanaba, Michigan area unless otherwise noted.
+The following is a list of religious recipients of Catherine Bonifas' generosity, located in the Escanaba area unless otherwise noted.